pyscript/docs/docs/user-guide/dom.md

 * `content`: sets the `innerHTML` field via the PyScript `display` function.
 This takes care of properly rendering the object being passed based on the object mimetype.
-So, for instance, if the objects is an image, it'll be properly rendered on the element
+So, for instance, if the objects is an image, it'll be properly rendered on the element.
 * `html`: directly sets the `innerHTML` field of the underlying element without attemnpting any conversion.